almostengr/almostengrwebsite/website/docs/projects/light-show/faq.md

 ---
-title: Christmas Light Show FAQ (Frequently Asked Questions)
+title: Light Show FAQ (Frequently Asked Questions)
 description: Frequently asked questions about this and other light shows.
 updated: 2022-10-23
 ---